Illinois Medicaid Paid Caregiver ProgramMarch 20, 2019

 The Role of Illinois Medicaid and at Home Care

 It’s important to understand that in the state of Illinois and in the case of home care agencies in Illinois, home care agencies serve as a middle ground.
-Home care aides are trained and assigned from Homecare Powered by AUAF.
+Homecare Powered by AUAF trains and assigns home care aides.
 But, assessment and coverage of a home care recipient (whether through Medicaid or other means) is determined by a CCU.

 Though, this doesn’t mean any more steps in the process for you.
 If you are applying to be a recipient of home care, you would still apply with Homecare Powered by AUAF.
 Hence, it is from there that Homecare Powered by AUAF will notify a CCU about your application for home care.
 A representative from a CCU will come to asses your need for home care.
 Once your level of need is determined, you will become a client and assigned a home care aide by AUAF.